Pcsf/scoreboard/README.md

 - Detailed reporting of matches and mismatches, including the line number of the transaction.
 - Test descriptions are automatically included in the report.
 - Ability to write reports to a file or print to the console.
+- HTML reporting for a more structured and readable output.

 ## Why Use This Scoreboard?